January 11, 2024

 Arcade Business Profit

 How much does it cost to purchase arcade games, and how much profit can you expect to make?
 How many games can I fit in my location?
-Here, you’ll find some basic industry averages to help set your expectations, but you must understand your specific needs and market.
+Here, you will find some basic industry averages to help set your expectations.
+However, it is important to understand your specific needs and market.

 Average Per Game Budget: $12,000-$15,000*

-Big-time titles and extreme games are more expensive, causing the average price per game to increase.
-This number is based on a brand new, full redemption arcade.
-Costs can be reduced to fit the project’s budget using used games.
-Also, choosing the extremes carefully can help meet the budget requirements.
+Big-time titles and extreme games are more expensive, increasing the average price per game.
+This number is based on a brand-new, full redemption arcade.
+Costs can be reduced to fit the project’s budget by using used games.
+Additionally, carefully selecting the extremes can help meet the budget requirements.

 Average Per Game Revenue: $250/Week*

 This is based on a facility achieving average expected volume.
-Many arcades do far better than industry averages due to higher volume.
-Average also assumes the facility has committed significantly to family entertainment, with a current game mix and keeping up with prize trends.
+Many arcades outperform industry averages due to their higher volume of customers.
+Average also assumes the facility is committed to family entertainment.
+It should have a good mix of games and keep up with prize trends.

 Average Per Game Space Allocation: 70 Square Feet*

-Extreme games are becoming more prevalent, causing the square footage for games to increase while decreasing the overall game count.
+Extreme games are becoming increasingly prevalent, increasing game square footage while decreasing the overall number of games.

 Getting started with equipment can be a financial hurdle, so check out financing and leasing options and consider how used arcade games can help you jump-start your business.